-An applicant seeking to pursue a degree program and holding a high school diploma or its equivalent but without the criteria required for admission as a degree candidate may enroll at the University as a provisional student.
-A provisional student may enroll in credit courses if the following criteria are met:
+An applicant seeking to pursue a degree program and holding a high school diploma or its equivalent but without the criteria required for admission as a degree candidate may be accepted as a provisional student and enroll in credit courses, if space is available, to pursue a program leading to either a baccalaureate or associate degree if the following criteria are met:

 NOTE: An applicant holding a baccalaureate degree or higher is not eligible to enroll as a provisional student.
 The applicant is referred to the graduate nondegree program.

 OBTAINING AN APPLICATION--The application for admission is available on the web.
 (Opens New Window) Web applications are preferred.
 A paper application can be obtained by writing to the Undergraduate Admissions Office, The Pennsylvania State University, 201 Shields Building, University Park, PA 16802-1294 (telephone: 814-865-5471), or by contacting an admissions officer at any University campus.